Welcome Teachers and Youth Leaders. The Green Bank Observatory has some exciting opportunities that engage you and your students in STEM research.

 ESS Passport is an amazing professional development program for West Virginia science teachers to prepare them to teach Earth and Space Science.
 Through a two-year program, teachers learn ESS content, WV Next Generation Science Standards (WV NxGen & NGSS), engineering design, and best pedagogical practices.
 During the two years teachers are provided with classroom materials and activity guides to assist in the implementation of activities.
 Teachers attend two summer workshops (Green Bank Observatory with Earth and space science content specialists and Fairmont State University with NASA IV&V Educatory Resource Center).
 In the first summer workshop, they participate in West Virginia field geology, the Junior Skynet Scholars program, and become GLOBE certified teachers.
 The second summer workshop incorporates engineering design and certifies teachers to check out NASA loaner kits on space weather and robotics.
 Through the school year teachers participate in monthly web meetings, present at WVSTA (West Virginia Science Teachers Association), attend a spring geology field trip, and conduct action research in their own classroom!

 West Virginia University leads a collaboration with the Observatory to offer a six-week summer research program to 10 high school teachers each summer, called Digital Signal Processing in Radio Astronomy (DSPIRA).
 DSPIRA is funded through a grant from the Engineering Division of the National Science Foundation.
 Teachers will learn how to use a cheap, versatile and rapidly developing technology called software defined radio, which can be developed for astronomy applications as well as receiving signals from satellites like NOAA weather satellites!
 Successful applicants will spend 4 weeks working with WVU Engineers in Morgantown, and 2 weeks at the Green Bank Observatory, designing and testing software defined radio systems and piloting classroom activities with students.
 We are very interested in teachers who are interested in engaging their students in engineering activities.
 Applications are being accepted!
-For a link and more information, see our RET DISPIRA Flyer .
-Questions?
+Find out more at http://wvurail.org/dspira-2018/ Questions?
 Email Sue Ann Heatherly at sheather-at-nrao.edu.

 Chautauqua Short Courses